BeardOverflow/msi-ec/docs/device_support_guide.md

 ## Firmware generations

-Now we know about 2 firmware generations, which we call `WMI1` and `WMI2`. `WMI` is Windows component, but MSI used `WMI2` name for the part that interacts with hardware via the Windows ACPI-WMI subsystem.
+Currently, we know about 2 firmware generations, which we call `WMI1` and `WMI2`. `WMI` is Windows component, but MSI used `WMI2` name for the part that interacts with hardware via the Windows ACPI-WMI subsystem.

 + `WMI1`